forsthofer/pico-buildpack/README.md

 -----------------
 ###Virgo Web

-The application is a single unpacked WAR or OSGi Web Application Bundle containing the file `META-INF/MANIFEST.MF`.
+The application is a single web application and is detected by the presence of the file `META-INF/MANIFEST.MF`.
+The application may be a conventional WAR file or an OSGi Web Application Bundle.

-Issue `vmc push` from a directory containing the unpacked application.
+Issue `vmc push` from a directory containing the unpacked web application.
 See the `snifftest` directory for a trivial example application.

 This type of application causes Virgo Server for Apache Tomcat to be launched as the runtime container.

 ###Virgo Overlay

 The application consists of one or more Virgo artefacts in a directory named `pickup`.
+Virgo artefacts include WAR files, OSGi Web Application Bundles, plans, and PAR files.
+See the [Virgo Programmer Guide](http://www.eclipse.org/virgo/documentation/) for more information about these artefact types.

-If the artefact has any additional dependencies, these should be stored in a directory named `repository/usr`.
+If the artefacts have any dependencies not met by Virgo, the dependency bundles should be stored in a directory named `repository/usr`.

 Issue `vmc push` from a directory containing a `pickup` directory and, optionally, a `repository/usr` directory.
+See the `overlay-sample` directory for a trivial example application.

 This type of application causes Virgo Server for Apache Tomcat to be launched as the runtime container.